11 Best Product Management Tools for 2023

 - Define the product vision with realistic and achievable goals

-- Communicate stakeholder expectations to the team clearly
+- Communicate stakeholders expectations to the product team clearly

 - Think strategically with good forecasting skills